 Refer to the Stormwater Management Plan Exhibit for layout of proposed stormwater control devices.
 The current existing approval was approved prior to the new stormwater regulations and this approval only required dry detention basins for treatment of the first 1⁄2-inch of runoff volume.
 There are three existing dry detention structures within the existing constructed and platted areas which will remain as-is.
-All other areas will be changed to include the design and installation of Water Quality structures which will treat the 1-inch one hour storm volume in addition to detaining the 10-year storm event to pre-developed peak discharge rate per the Chatham County Stormwater Ordinance amended August 20, 2012.
+All other areas will be changed to include the design and installation of Water Quality structures which will treat the 1-inch one hour storm volume in addition to detaining the 10-year storm event to pre-developed peak discharge rate per the current County regulations.
 These devices will be wet detention ponds per NCDENR Best Management Practices and will provide for removal of 85% Total Suspended Solids which will provide a much higher level of treatment relative to the existing approved plan.